nokat/bitbean/README.md

 The BitBean developers believe that progress should never be held back.
 Proof of Sprout Crypto-currencies use a considerably smaller amount of energy and allows everyone to be involved in the network, without prohibitively expensive propriatary hardware as required to mine Bitcoin.
-The energy used mining Scrypt beans for years to prolong the days of GPU mining was a truly enormous waste of resources on a global scale.
 Why hold back progress?
-BitBean encourages it, allowing everyone with even a small investment in BitBean to participate in the network and currencies success!
+BitBean encourages it, allowing everyone with even a small investment to participate in the networks success!

 BitBean Specifications
 ------------------------------------------------------------------------------------------